witseie-elen4010/2022-group-lab-002/Documentation/Sprint 1/Sprint Restrospective/Sprint-1.md

 * Falling behind with the course content
 * Starting the sprint late
 * Procrastination
+* Not communicating on your progress
+* Not writing acceptance test for user stories
+* closing multiple stories with one branch

 ## Start doing
 * Taking sometime to understand the project before coming up with stories